kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 between the gateway and backend pod.
 References to a resource in a different namespace are invalid.
 If ClientCertificateRefs is unspecified, then WellKnownCACertificates must be set to "System" for a valid configuration.
 If WellKnownCACertificates is unspecified, then CACertificateRefs must be specified with at least one entry for a valid configuration.
-If an implementation does not support the WellKnownCACertificates, or the provided value is unsupported,the BackendTLSPolicy is considered invalid, and the implementation MUST set the `Accepted` Condition to `False`, with a reason of `UnsupportedFeature` and a message explaining this.
+If an implementation does not support the WellKnownCACertificates, or the provided value is unsupported,the BackendTLSPolicy is considered invalid, and the implementation MUST set the `Accepted` Condition to `False`, with a reason of `Invalid` and a message explaining this.

 For an invalid BackendTLSPolicy, implementations MUST NOT fall back to unencrypted (plaintext) connections.
 Instead, the corresponding TLS connection MUST fail, and the client MUST receive an HTTP 5xx error response.